 For now, note that prior to the timed portion of the Calendar there is a section for those activities that have been marked as All Day events.
 While using the All Day designation for an item can mean that it will literally take up all of your day (Vacation Day, Conference, etc.), users also mark those items that don't necessarily have a specified time as All Day events, meaning they will get to them during the day as they can get to them.

 You can also see at a glance whether or not an Activity has any Linked Contacts with a glance at your Calendar.
-For our example below, let's consider this section of Calendar below:
+For our example below, let's consider this section of Calendar:

 The first activity has five linked contacts, while the three others have one linked contact each.

 You should also be aware that you can add activities directly from the calendar interface.
 Just click anywhere within the Calendar and a "Create Activity" modal will open, preset with the date and time where you clicked on the calendar.
-This will function the same as it does when you are adding an activity from elsewhere, with one difference — it's a much abbreviated Create Activity modal, as seen in the example below:
+This will function the same as it does when you are adding an activity from elsewhere within your CRM:

 If you want the full Activity Details screen, just enter a Subject and then click the create & edit button in this modal and you can add everything you want.
 If all you need to enter can be entered within the modal itself, just enter your info and click create activity.